nrwl/nx/docs/angular/getting-started/nx-cli.md

 ## Understanding the whole codebase

-Nx knows the dependency graph between projects and uses that information to run executors only on the [affected](/{{framework}}/cli/affected) projects in a codebase.
+Nx creates and maintains a dependency graph between projects based on import statements in your code and uses that information to run executors only on the [affected](/{{framework}}/cli/affected) projects in a codebase.
 A visual version of the [dependency graph](/{{framework}}/structure/dependency-graph) is also available to help developers understand the architecture of the codebase.

 ## Common Commands